 Asset Rich Firms

 Generally, companies that have a lot of assets also have a high market capitalization.
 However, you must study both figures before you invest, because under certain circumstances they can diverge significantly.
-If the market capitalization of a company is relatively low despite a substantial market capitalization, you maybe looking at a corporation with very high debt.
-A real estate management company, for instance, might have a dozen office buildings on its books, worth over a billion dollars.
-However, the total outstanding mortgage debt on these buildings may be nearly as much, and the total net worth of the company might therefore be very small in comparison.
+If the market capitalization of a company is relatively low despite a substantial market capitalization, you may be looking at a corporation with very high debt.
+A real estate management company, for instance, might have a dozen office buildings on its books, worth more than a billion dollars.
+However, the total outstanding mortgage debt on these buildings may be nearly as much, and the total net worth of the company might, therefore, be very small in comparison.

 On the other end of the spectrum, there are companies that own very little in the way of hard assets but are worth a lot.
 Do not ignore such companies, as they could be making their shareholders a lot of money year after year.
 A consulting company, for example, whose advice is highly valued in professional circles might be paid more than a million dollars for even the most modest project.
-It might, however, have almost nothing in the way of quantifiable assets on its balance sheet other than office furniture and computers and therefore a very low total asset value.
-The true asset of such companies is the knowledge and expertise they bring to the table, which is not reflected in the balance sheet.
-In other words, some companies do not need a lot of hard asset to make a whole lot of cash.
+It might, however, have almost nothing in the way of quantifiable assets on its balance sheet other than office furniture and computers and therefore have a very low total asset value.
+The true assets of such companies are the knowledge and expertise they bring to the table, which is not reflected in the balance sheet.
+In other words, some companies do not need a lot of hard assets to make a great deal of cash.

 - Stockbyte/Stockbyte/Getty Images

 - Are Retained Earnings Part of a Stockholder's Equity?